 In line with the implementation of these policies, a Privatisation Section (formerly known as the Privatisation Special Task Force) was formed by the Government and placed under the purview of the Economic Planning Unit (EPU), Prime Minister's Department which acted as the secretariat to the Privatisation Committee.
 This committee comprised representatives from various Government agencies who worked towards analysing and recommending privatisation proposals for the Cabinet’s approval.

 The Government introduced the Privatisation Guideline in 1985 which detailed out the policy objectives, privatisation methods and its implementation mechanisms.
 Following this, the Government in 1991 developed a Privatisation Master Plan detailing out policies and strategies for the privatisation programme.

-Amongst the achievements in the implementation of the national privatization policy are:
+Amongst the noteworthy achievements attained under national privatisation policy are: